arnab25ster/DataScience_Learning_Notes/README.md

-# DataScience_Projects
+# DataScience
-This repository covers the contents of Data Science Projects
+This contains all the data science related notes and Jupyter notebooks